gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 The data table can be configured to access images stored on a server.
 For instance, we stored some EO objects images as `.jpg` in a public [object store](https://console.cloud.google.com/storage/browser/gisaia-public/demo/eo_objects/xView;tab=objects?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&project=arlas-184007&pli=1&prefix=&forceOnObjectsSortingFiltering=false):

 These images can be accessible in ARLAS dashboards using the following url:

 `https://storage.googleapis.com/gisaia-public/demo/eo_objects/xView`

 ##### Object thumbnails

 Let's first configure the object thumbnails.
-It is a simple object light preview that is stored in *xView/objects_thumbnails
+It is a simple light preview of the object that is stored in *xView/objects_thumbnails/jpg*.

 It contains the images named using the object identifier: **{object_id}.jpg**